Details of Seasonal Packhouse Positions

 -

-The cherry packing season starts in early December and work goes through until late January / early February.
-Whilst many of the positions will start at the start of the season, there are options to start working between mid-December until early January.
-We will have some in the packhouse from early November when we start preparing for the season.
+The export cherry packing season starts in early December and work goes through until late January /early February.
+Whilst many of our positions will start at the beginning of the export cherry packing season, there are also options to start working between mid-December until early January and we have a few packhouse positions which start in mid November and involve assisting with the preseason preparation & cleaning of the packhouse.

 The Role:

-The work involves sorting fruit into different grade standards for export and local markets, loading the grader, making boxes, washing buckets, stacking pallets and packing other summer fruit.
-Generally, you will change stations during the day to provide some variety.
+The work involves sorting fruit into different grade standards for export and local markets, loading the grader, making & lining boxes, weighing & lidding boxes, washing buckets and stacking & strapping pallets.

 Payment & Hours:

-Payment is by hourly rate and if you work until the end of the cherry export packing season, you are eligible for an End of Season Bonus.
+Payment is by hourly rate and if you work in your role until the end of the export cherry packing season, you are eligible for an End of Season Bonus.

 We guarantee a minimum of 32 hours work per week.